bcjordan/michael.penkov.id.au/_posts/2013-12-04-parsing-addresses.md

  - The expected order of address components
  - Mappings between English and Spanish address terms (for addresses in the US Territory of [Puerto Rico](http://en.wikipedia.org/wiki/Puerto_Rico)).

-By treating these documents as specifications, its possible to write a fairly robust parser for a particular country.
+By treating these documents as specifications, it's possible to write a fairly robust parser for a particular country.
 Furthermore, the specifications of different countries share many common points.
 For example: